PTsolvers/GPU4GEO/posts/julia-amdgpu-crusher.md

 Executed 1000 steps in = 2.679e+00 sec (@ T_eff = 595.00 GB/s)
 ```

-The code and setup can be found in [in https://github.com/luraess/ROCm-MPI](https://github.com/luraess/ROCm-MPI).
+The code and setup can be found in [https://github.com/luraess/ROCm-MPI](https://github.com/luraess/ROCm-MPI).
 On Crusher, we used Julia 1.8.0-rc1 and ROCm 5.1.0.

 Thanks to William F. Godoy (OLCF) for having performed the tests.